michelfernandez/cove/site/content/english/lawyer.md

 {{% /collapsible %}}

 {{% collapsible 13 "Can I store the digitally signed contract in paper form?" %}}
 Not exclusively.
 Thanks to the visual signature, it can be seen on the printed contract that it has been digitally signed.
 However, since the digital certificates are lost when printed out, the traceability of the signature and thus the corresponding conclusiveness is not given.
-A contract signed with a qualified electronic signature must therefore always be stored in electronic form.
+A contract signed electronically must therefore always be stored in electronic form.
 {{% /collapsible %}}